mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 * To run MATLAB and Simulink tests and generate artifacts, use the [Run MATLAB Tests](#run-matlab-tests) step.
 * To run a MATLAB script, function, or statement, use the [Run MATLAB Command](#run-matlab-command) step.

+You can specify optional MATLAB startup options for a step by first selecting **Startup options**  and then populating the box that appears in the step configuration interface.
+For example, specify `-nojvm` to start MATLAB without the JVM&trade; software.
+If you specify more than one startup option, use a space to separate them (for example, `-nojvm -logfile "output.log"`).
+For more information about MATLAB startup options, see [Commonly Used Startup Options](https://www.mathworks.com/help/matlab/matlab_env/commonly-used-startup-options.html).

+> :information_source: **Note:** Selecting **Startup options** to specify the `-batch` or `-r` option is not supported.

 If you use a source code management (SCM) system such as Git&trade;, then your project should include the appropriate SCM configuration to check out the code before it can invoke the plugin.
 If you do not use any SCM systems to manage your code, then an additional build step might be required to ensure that the code is available in the project workspace before the build starts.

 #### Run MATLAB Build